“In his house at R’lyeh, dead Cthulhu waits dreaming.”

 She shook the back of his seat.
-“You’re mad.
+“Gates, you’re mad.
 Stark raving.
 She’ll see you coming.
 She’ll have you for breakfast.”

 “Porridge or bacon and eggs?”

-Henri didn’t get the joke.
+Henri didn’t seem to get the joke.
 “You’ll be dead meat.”

 “What’s with the food jokes?”

 “What do you think?
-Q’assog-tha is clearly no vegan.”
+Q’assog-tha clearly has a huge appetite.”

 “Aren’t you a ray of sunshine?”

 By this time, Kane had managed to get them in front of the Black Queen.
-Slamming on the brakes, he pulled Ys-kar from the bag and jumped out.
+Slamming on the brakes, pushing the gear into neutral, he pulled Ys-kar from the bag and jumped out.

-“Get!” he yelled at Henri through the open window, and without waiting to see if she complied, started running towards Q’assog-tha.
+“Get!” he yelled at Henri through the open window, and without stopping to see if she complied, started running towards Q’assog-tha.

 Henri didn’t wait to be told twice.
-Throwing open the door, she rushed around to the driver’s seat and jumped in.
-Kane had left the truck running, so she released the handbrake and reversed at top speed.
+Unfastening her seatbelt, throwing open the door, she rushed around to the driver’s seat and jumped in.
+Kane had left the truck running, so she released the handbrake, looked over her shoulder and began reversing at top speed.
 The truck leapt and bounced over the rocky ground, throwing her about the cabin like a rag doll.

-When she was a safe distance away, she braked, put the gear into park and watched in shock as Kane ran in front of Q’assog-tha.
-Holding Ys-kar against his chest, he waited for her to approach.
+When she was a safe distance away, she braked, put the gear into park and watched in shock as Kane ran up to Q’assog-tha.
+Holding Ys-kar against his chest with both hands, his face raised in defiance, he waited for her to approach.
 He looked like a mouse standing up to a dinosaur.

 “Stark raving mad,” muttered Henri.

 Dylan and Arika came running up behind the truck.
-Their eyes were on Kane, and as he stopped, they also came to a halt.
+Their eyes were on Kane, and as he stopped, they stopped too.

 “What’s his plan?” asked Dylan as he fought to catch his breath.